chives-network/chivesweave/http_iface_docs.md

   GET
 - **URL Parameters**
   - [wallet_address] : A Base64 encoded SHA256 hash of the public key.
-  - [Pageid] : The page of the whole txs, pageid begin with 0, mean the first page in descending order, value from 1 ~ int(All Txs Relative This Address / Txs Number)
+  - [Pageid] : The page of the whole txs, pageid begin with 0, mean the first page in descending order, value from 1 ~ int(All Txs Relative This Address / Txs Number).
-  - [TxNumber] : how many txs your want to fetch per page, value from 1 ~ 100
+  - [TxNumber] : how many txs your want to fetch per page, value from 1 ~ 100.
+And will append the relative txs in mempool, so the results will more than [TxNumber].

 #### Example Response